 Precise upper bounds for the numbers of edges are easy to obtain.
 If d = 3, a polyhedron with v vertices has at most 3v - 6 edges, with equality iff every face is a triangle.
-Examples with 3v - 6 edges are easy to construct.
+Such maximal examples are easy to construct.
 Precise upper bounds for the numbers of edges are easy to obtain.

-If d = 3, a polyhedron with v vertices has at most 3v = 6 edges.
+If d = 3, a polyhedron with v vertices has at most 3v - 6 edges, with equality iff every face is a triangle.
+Such maximal examples are easy to construct.

-If d=3, a polyhedron with v vertices has at most 3v-6 edges, with equality iff every face is a triangle.
-Examples with 3v-6 edges are easy to construct.
-If $d \ge 4$ , the cyclic polytope C(v, d) has precisely $\binom{v}{2}$ edges.
+If $d \ge 4$, the cyclic polytope C(v, d) has precisely $\binom{v}{2}$ edges.
 Clearly this is the maximum possible.
 Precise upper bounds for the numbers of edges are easy to obtain.
 If d = 3, a polyhedron with v vertices has at most 3v - 6 edges, with equality iff every face is a triangle.
-Examples with 3v - 6 edges are easy to construct.
+Such maximal examples are easy to construct.

-If $d \ge 4$ , the cyclic polytope C(v,d) has precisely $\binom{v}{2}$ edges.
+If $d \ge 4$, the cyclic polytope C(v, d) has precisely $\binom{v}{2}$ edges.
 Clearly this is the maximum possible.